Keysight/jpl-sphinx/docs/custom/kpl-setup-and-configuration/01-vault.rst

 In the Jenkins credential manager, create two secret text credentials: the approle role-id and the secret-id.
 The default configuration for the pipeline library expects the credentials in Jenkins to have the following ids.
-..
-What is the Jenkins credential manager, place an example of the ids in here

 * vault-jenkins-approle-role-id
 * vault-jenkins-approle-secret-id